saiful9379/BanglaNER/README.md

 For the inference, run ```inference.py``` script the model will download from huggingface and save in the "models" folder.

-if have any issues raise model downloading, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main)
+if have any issues raising model downloading, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main)

 run,